 Spijon apples are available in late fall and winter.

-Many modern American varieties of apples, were developed at agricultural research stations such as the New York Agricultural Experiment Station, which introduced Spijon.
-New York’s station opened in 1880 and has used scientific methods to improve agricultural practices and products throughout the state.
-It has developed over 250 fruit varieties since then, including several famous apples such as Cortland, Empire, and Macoun.
+Many modern American varieties of apples, such as Spijon apples, were developed at the New York Agricultural Experiment Station, which opened in 1882.
+The station has created over fifty-seven new varieties of apples including the cortland, empire, and macoun, and has used scientific methods to improve agricultural practices and products throughout the state.

-Spijon was first developed in 1944 at the New York Agricultural Experimental Station in Geneva, NY.
-After several years of testing, it was released to market in 1968.
-Spijon grows well in the mild summers and cold winters in areas such as upstate New York.
+Spijon apples were first developed in 1944 at the New York Agricultural Experimental Station in Geneva, New York.
+After over twenty years of testing, it was released to market in 1968.
+Spijon apples can be found today at specialty markets across the United States.